Welcome to Counseling

 Mrs. Cranney

 Welcome students and families.
 I am so excited to be joining Oakley Elementary School as the new School Counselor!
 I love the students at OES and look forward to a great year.
-I attended Idaho State University, obtaining a bachelor's degree in Public Health and Biology with an endorsement in Secondary Education and Physical Science.
-I am receiving my School Counseling Degree from Southeastern Oklahoma State University.
+I attended Idaho State University, and obtained a bachelor's degree in Public Health and Biology with an endorsement in Secondary Education and Physical Science.
+I received my School Counseling Degree from Southeastern Oklahoma State University in 2023.

 In my free time, you can find me traveling and exploring.
 I love the beach and enjoy spending time with my family and friends.
 One of my goals is to view the northern lights in Iceland, one of nature's greatest light shows.